An-n-nie/BankChurnKaggle/README.md

 ### Overview of files in repository

-* The repository should be read from Data Load n Initial Look, Data Viz, Data Clean N Prep, ML, and Bank Churn Final to obtain better understanding of the workflow.
+* The repository should be read from Data Load n Initial Look, Data Viz, Data Clean N Prep, ML, and Bank Churn Final to obtain a good understanding of the workflow.
   * Data_Load_N_Initial_Look.ipynb:
   * Data_Viz.ipynb: Takes input data in CSV and writes out data frame after cleanup.
   * Data_Clean_N_Prep.ipynb: Creates various visualizations of the data.